RammerHammer45213/Measurement-Converter/README.md

     }// </editor-fold>

     private void measureButtonActionPerformed(java.awt.event.ActionEvent evt) {
     /**
-    *These are the variables used in the program to find the conversion wanted and the measurement that has been put into the GUI
+    *These are the variables used in the program to find the conversion wanted and the measurement that has been put into the GUI.
     */
         double conversion = Double.parseDouble (conversionInput.getText());
         double measurement = Double.parseDouble (measureInput.getText());